josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📜_terms_of_erasement.md

 ## 🏮 Footer

-*Terms of Erasement* is a living node of the Polaris Protocol.
+*📜 Terms of Erasement* is a living node of the Polaris Protocol.
 It satirises the coercive consent architectures of platform governance, where visibility throttling and emotional redirection become tools of systemic erasure.

 > 📡 Cross-references: